 • psychological safety for your team and company

 • personal impact and influence

 What is T-Group?

 The "T" stands for "training"-- but I like to think of it as standing for trust, transparency, and team health.
 T-Group is an authentic communication tool that allows participants to swiftly drop into a deep, connective space, where awareness and emotional intelligence are accelerated.
-Participants may improve empathy, gain insight, and learn about their blindspots.
+Participants may improve empathy, gain insight, learn about their blindspots and gain sensitivity.
 Read about its history here.

 How does T-Group work?

 We can spend days talking *about* vulnerability, trust, psychological safety, and how important communication is.
 But the real learning takes place through experience.
 T-Group provides a safe way to practice these skills in real time, when the stakes are low.
-Instead of learning through trial and error, your team has a safe space to practice amplifying authenticity and transparency, with enough safety to make mistakes and experiment with new behaviors.
+Instead of learning through trial and error during high stakes situations, your team has a safe space to practice new behaviors.